In

 cultural territories are intimately sensed and experienced, and socially

 performed.
-I have been utilising my body and its processes in the
+In the past I have been utilising my body and its processes in the

 I’m